t-kanstantsin/yii2-amqp/README.md

 AMQP extension wrapper to communicate with RabbitMQ server.
 Based on [videlalvaro/php-amqplib](https://github.com/videlalvaro/php-amqplib).

+This extension is reworked version of [webtoucher\amqp](https://github.com/webtoucher/yii2-amqp) extension

 ## Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).